Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

   remote development to QHub.
 - [Jupyter-Videochat][jupyter video chat repo], a Jupyter extension for integrated video chat within the platform
-- [Conda-store][conda-store repo], a tool for declaratively building Conda environments by watching a directory of environment.yaml files.
+- [conda-store][conda-store repo], a tool for declaratively building Conda environments by watching a directory of environment.yaml files.
-- [Conda-docker][conda-docker repo], a tool to associate declarative environments with docker images.
+- [conda-docker][conda-docker repo], a tool to associate declarative environments with docker images.
 In addition, this tool does not require docker to build images.

-This means there is no vendor lock-in, no licensing costs, and no premium to pay over the base infrastructure costs.
-(Conda-Store and Conda-Docker are new libraries created by Quansight, whereas KubeSSH received numerous contributions.)
+This means there is no vendor lock-in, no licensing costs, and no premium to pay over the base infrastructure costs. (conda-store and conda-docker are new libraries created by Quansight, whereas KubeSSH received numerous Quansight contributions.)

 <img